Morocco Desert and Kasbahs

 And later this evening -- Promenade by horse-drawn carriages to our Farewell Dinner at Gharnata Palace, a beautiful private palace or "riad" situated in the "médina".
 Walk through a torched lit Narrow Street to arrive at the Palace.
 Our entertainment will be an Andalusian orchestra and a belly dancer.

-DAY 10 - Depart Marrakech
+Vacation Day 10 - Depart Marrakech

 After a final breakfast we have to say goodbye to all our new single travel friends as our vacation comes to an end and we are transferred to the airport and our flights home.